|

 I didn’t knew it but every tang has his own tsuka (as you can see on the picture).

-As you can see is this a little bit different to the original tsuba I’ve showed in the beginning of this review (the “legs” are shorter), but still a beauty on each kind of katana.
+As you can see is this a little bit different to the original tsuba I showed in the beginning of this review (the legs are shorter), but still a beauty on each kind of katana.
 And I don't know if it fall into your eyes, but the opening in the tsuba is also larger than normal (isn't this normal with such a wide blade?....)

-Is not lacquered.
-Many people like this kind of saya because it doesn’t need so much cleaning as the lacquered version (I don’t because I oil all my swords every 14 days, and this also include cleaning the sayas, that’s a little more effort.
+The saya is not lacquered but rather textured.
+Many people like this kind of saya because it doesn't need so much cleaning as the lacquered version (I dont because I oil all my swords every 14 days, and this also include cleaning the sayas, thats a little more effort.

-I received my katana with an unwrapped sageo (that’s in my opinion pitiable).
+I received my katana with an unwrapped sageo (that is, in my opinion pitiable).

 The PP Elite katana doesn’t fit very well in the saya.
 I prefer to have a snug fit and not have the katana fall out if turned upside down.
 I feel this is safer.
 So, for me, is this a negative point in safety.
 I also noticed that the koiguchi (saya opening) is completely lacquered like the saya.